great-expectations/great_expectations/docs/reference/migrating_versions.rst

   os.makedirs(v11_filepath, exist_ok=True)  # create missing directories from v11 filepath
   shutil.move(v10_filepath, v11_filepath)  # move validation result json file

-.. note:: v0.11.x validation result paths are essentially nested one level deeper, in a new ``run_time`` directory.
-  When generating v0.11.x paths, you will have to generate this ``run_time`` - we suggest using the last modified datetime of the validation result json file.
+The following sections detail the changes you must make to existing store backends, in the order they should be completed.

 **Validations Store Backends**

-Apply the following changes to the store backends of each Validations Store with existing Expectation Suite Validation Results.

-For store backends of type ``TupleFilesystemStoreBackend``, ``TupleS3StoreBackend``, or ``TupleGCSStoreBackend``, rename paths (or object keys) of all Expectation Suite Validation Result json files:
+For validations stores with backends of type ``TupleFilesystemStoreBackend``, ``TupleS3StoreBackend``, or ``TupleGCSStoreBackend``, rename paths (or object keys) of all existing Expectation Suite Validation Result json files:

 Before::